 Local politics is very important in pushing for change at the national level.
-Of course, as a piece of national legislation, the CEE Bill doesn’t come under the remit of your local council.
-However, councils, local political parties and other bodies can declare their support for the Bill.
+As national legislation, the CEE Bill doesn’t come under the remit of your local council, but councils, local political parties and other bodies can declare their support for the Bill.
 In councils, this is achieved through the passing of a “motion” in support of the Bill.
 Motions are proposals that are discussed and voted on at council meetings.
 They can include clauses which call on the local MP (or MPs) to support the Bill in Parliament.
 The more local institutions there are across the UK that pass motions in favour of the CEE Bill, the more pressure is put on MPs in those areas to back the Bill in Parliament.

 Check whether your council supports the CEE Bill